 To the east, the Ottomans pressed their claims against the other Turkish principalities.
 Declaring themselves to be heirs of the Seljuks, they fought and won their struggles against the Beys of Sivas and Karaman.
 In 1387, Murad marched against, the old capital of the Seljuks, defeated the house of Karaman and completed his conquest of Anatolia.
 Meanwhile, the Balkan front was far from quiet.
 In 1386, the Serbs were in open rebellion and were supported in their uprising by the kings of Bosnia and Bulgaria.
 Murad marched against Bulgaria in 1387.
 Bulgaria was occupied and Shishman, the King of Bulgaria was expelled.
 Continuing his advance, Murad met the Serbian army at the Battle of Kosova in June 1389.
 In a pitched battle the Serbs were defeated and the last resistance to Turkish rule in the Balkans was crushed.
 Murad himself was fatally wounded in the Battle of Kosova and was succeeded by his son Bayazid, who is referred to as Yildirim in Turkish.

-As an Islamic Empire, it eschewed the principles of tolerance and co-existence of peoples of different religions and nationalities.
+As an Islamic Empire, it championed the principle of justice.
+It built political structures (the millet system) based on tolerance, autonomy and co-existence of different religions.
 It provided political stability to the peoples of North Africa, West Asia and southeastern Europe for almost 600 years, a period longer in its duration than any other empire in recorded history.